cobayo/yunas/index.md

 ```

 ### Web Routing
-If You use the following methods.
+If You use the following methods,

 ```Yunas.get```
 ```Yunas.post```